How To Clear Your Google Play Search History

 If you’re tired of seeing all your previous searches pop up every time you search the Play Store, it may be time to clear your history.
 Not clearing your searches periodically may also impact the way the Play app performs.
 Check out these steps to get your Google Play Store running smoothly again.

 First, access the Google Play Store app.
 You can do so by tapping on the Play icon from your Home screen.
 Alternatively, if you have it in your app drawer or quick keys, you can open it from there.

 Step 2 – Open Play Menu

 Next, open the menu for the Play app.
-The menu icon looks like three stacked horizontal lines and you’ll find it in the upper left-hand corner of your screen.
+Tap your profile icon located at the upper right-hand corner of your screen.

-From the Settings menu, scroll down to the General section.
-Tap on “Clear local search history”.
+From the Settings menu, scroll down to the “Account and device preferences”.

 Keep in mind that this only clears the searches you performed on this particular device.
 Though Google accounts are often linked together, the search history clearance only works for the device you are on.
 If you want to clear the Play Search history for all your devices, you will have to repeat this for every single one of them.

-To clear you Library of since-deleted Play Store downloads, follow the steps below:
+To clear these Play Store downloads, follow the steps below: